AriFordsham/GHCWiki/trac-links.md

 ### [InterWiki](inter-wiki) links

 Other prefixes can be defined freely and made to point to resources in other Web applications.
 The definition of those prefixes as well as the URLs of the corresponding Web applications is defined in a special Wiki page, the [InterMapTxt](inter-map-txt) page.
-Note that while this could be used to create links to other Trac environments, there's a more specialized way to register other Trac environments which offers greater flexibility.
+Note that while this could be used to create links to other Trac environments, there is a more specialized way to register other Trac environments which offers greater flexibility.

 ### [InterTrac](inter-trac) links